StephenClearyExamples/FunctionsAuth0/README.md

 Click the "Call API" button.
 The SPA will send a request with the `access_token` in the `Authorization` header and the `id_token` in the `X-Additional-Token` header.

 > Note: You may not want to pass the `id_token` to your backend.
 It makes sense to do so only if you own the client (i.e., you control the client's secret key on Auth0).
+In other words, your SPA and backend are one logical unit.
+If you are writing an API that others can use, then you do *not* want to pass `id_token` to the backend.

 The Azure Function will authorize the user and return the details of the claims it can see in those token(s).